How to Be Strategic

 Hindsight is 50/50.
 It means keeping it real and actively exercising self awareness.
 Looking back helps you identify what works and what doesn't.
 Then you can apply critical and creative thinking to alleviate the problems and enhance your opportunities.

 Here's the catch: a sneaky little thing called hindsight bias.
 That's when you falsely claim to yourself or others that "you knew it all along" and subconsciously rewrite history in your own head, distorting the facts and completely missing the opportunity to learn and improve.

 Perhaps because I'm an INTJ, I tend to be so hard on myself that I'm actively seeking areas in which I've fallen short.
 But if you aren't that self-critical you have to incorporate tactics that help you overcome this and other mental biases.
 Otherwise, you are going to psyche yourself out about critical flaws that could undermine your success.

-So again, you may not have innate strategic abilities (or the money to hire a strategist for your startup or small business) but as a creative entrepreneur you must get used to wearing different hats.
+So again, you may not have innate strategic abilities (or the money to hire a strategist for your startup or small business) but as an entrepreneur you must get used to wearing different hats.